altinawiwaseem/mobile-app/README.md

 make a mobile-app layout (copying a given photo)
 - using html & css only
 - applying flex box design
-- making a nav using anchor tag and logo# mobile-app
+- making a nav using anchor tag and logo pic

-### How to use this project
-An assignment given by DCI institute for practicing purpose

 #### Developed with
 - [x] _HTML5_